Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Discussion

 The two constraints might be modified to take into account the network architectures.
 An immediate question is whether this model with $m = 2$ is capable of capturing new patterns of deep learning training.

-From a practical standpoint, the Layer-Peeled Model together with its convex relaxation \eqref{eq:convex sdp problem} offers an analytical and computationally efficient technique to identify and mitigate bias induced by class imbalance when training deep learning models.
-First, an interesting question is to extend Minority Collapse from the case of two-valued class sizes to general imbalanced datasets.
-Second, as suggested by our findings in Section~\ref{sec:oversampling}, how should we choose loss functions in order to mitigate Minority Collapse~\cite{NEURIPS2019_621461af}.
+From a practical standpoint, the Layer-Peeled Model together with its convex relaxation \eqref{eq:convex sdp problem} offers an analytical and computationally efficient technique to identify and mitigate bias induced by class imbalance.
+An interesting question is to extend Minority Collapse from the case of two-valued class sizes to general imbalanced datasets.
+Next, as suggested by our findings in Section~\ref{sec:oversampling}, how should we choose loss functions in order to mitigate Minority Collapse~\cite{NEURIPS2019_621461af}?
 Last, a possible use case of the Layer-Peeled Model is to design more efficient sampling schemes to take into account fairness considerations~\citep{buolamwini2018gender,zou2018ai,mehrabi2019survey}.

 Broadly speaking, insights can be gained not only from the Layer-Peeled Model but also from its modeling strategy.
-The details of empirical deep learning models, though formidable, can often be simplified by rendering part of the network modular.
-When the interest is about the top few layers, for example, this paper clearly demonstrates the benefits of taking a top-down strategy for modeling neural networks, especially in consolidating our understanding of previous results and in discovering new patterns.
+The details of empirical deep learning models, though formidable, can often be simplified by rendering a certain part of the network \textit{modular}.
+When the interest is about the top few layers, for example, this paper clearly demonstrates the benefits of taking a top-down strategy for modeling neural networks especially in consolidating our understanding of previous results and in discovering new patterns.
 Owing to its mathematical convenience, the Layer-Peeled Model shall open the door for future research extending these benefits.